 Special Note for ethanol plant and other entity investments: Income from and/or expenses related to ethanol plants and other entity investments may have a significant impact in certain years.
 It is left to the producer and instructor to decide whether these transactions result in farm (or non-farm) income.
 Treatment should be consistent from year to year and consistent with treatment of the business investment on the balance sheet.
 Payments received related to pledged bushels will usually be entered as farm income.
 If entered as farm income, include income tied to pledged bushels as Other Income on the Crop Enterprise Analysis.
-Exclude payments that reflect dividends on investment unrelated to specific bushels from the Crop Enterprise Analysis.
-These payments may be included in a Value Added/Non-Farm Enterprise Analysis to evaluate the investment profitability.
+Exclude payments that reflect dividends on investment unrelated to specific bushels from the Crop Enterprise Analysis to evaluate the investment profitability.

-Special note on hedging transactions: If you do not have accurate record of cash deposits and withdrawals, the net cash transactions for the year can be calculated from Forms 1099: The net deposits/withdrawals = Form1099, enter Box 12 + beginning balance sheet value (Box 10) - ending balance sheet value (Box 11).
+Special note on hedging transactions: If you do not have accurate record of cash deposits and withdrawals, the net cash transactions for the year can be calculated from Forms 1099: The net deposits/withdrawals = Form 1099, enter Box 12 + beginning balance sheet value (Box 10) - ending balance sheet value (Box 11).
 If the result is positive, enter as cash withdrawn from hedging accounts and if negative, enter as hedging account deposits.